Did you know that you can grab a pack of birth control pills off the shelf on your next drugstore run, or even buy it online and have it delivered?

 How to Treat Acne on Opill?

 If your acne is becoming severe or difficult to control on Opill, be sure to speak to your doctor about switching to another birth control method or starting a prescription acne treatment.
-Hormonal acne can often become inflamed and even cystic which might lead to scarring that can be difficult to treat, so it’s important to see a dermatologist early if it feels like it is getting out of control.
+Hormonal acne can often become inflamed and even cystic, which might lead to scarring that can be difficult to treat, so it’s important to see a dermatologist early if it feels like it is getting out of control.

-If your acne is not severe and you would like to continue to take Opill, there are several over the counter treatment options to help manage your breakouts:
+If your acne is not severe and you would like to continue to take Opill, there are several over-the-counter treatment options to help manage your breakouts:

 Benzoyl Peroxide

-Start with a lower percentage benzoyl peroxide face wash to avoid overly drying your skin or damaging your skin barrier and then work up to a higher strength face wash or leave-on product if you don’t see improvement after a few weeks.
-Benzoyl peroxide can bleach fabrics so remember to rinse thoroughly and use white towels or a paper towel to dry your face after washing with a benzoyl peroxide product.
+Start with a lower percentage benzoyl peroxide face wash to avoid overly drying your skin or damaging your skin barrier, and then work up to a higher strength face wash or leave-on product if you don’t see improvement after a few weeks.
+Benzoyl peroxide can bleach fabrics, so remember to rinse thoroughly and use white towels or a paper towel to dry your face after washing with a benzoyl peroxide product.

-La Roche-Posay Effaclar Duo Spot Treatment with 5.5% Micronized Benzoyl Peroxide and LHA
+La Roche-Posay Effaclar Duo Dual Action Acne Cleanser with 4% Benzoyl Peroxide, LHA, and Niacinamide

 Salicylic Acid

-If Opill has increased the sebum on your skin leading to clogged pores like blackheads and whiteheads, salicylic acid can help cut through the excess oil and clear out your pores.
+If Opill has increased the sebum on your skin, leading to clogged pores like blackheads and whiteheads, salicylic acid can help cut through the excess oil and clear out your pores.
 Salicylic acid is a type of beta-hydroxy acid (BHA) that works by helping to exfoliate the skin and remove dead skin cells that can mix with sebum and cause acne.
-What makes salicylic acid especially effective is its ability to penetrate into oily pores and dissolve the debris that leads to pimples.
+What makes salicylic acid especially effective is its ability to penetrate oily pores and dissolve the debris that leads to pimples.

 Salicylic acid can be drying, so start with a face wash that contains salicylic acid so you can use it consistently, but it will only be on your skin for a short time.
 If that is not enough and your skin can handle it, you can move up to a leave-on treatment, usually in a liquid or toner form, with 1-2% salicylic acid.